 Counterfeit money, counterfeit handbags, counterfeit PPE?
 Yes, of all the things to manufacture in counterfeits, personal protective equipment (PPE) is the latest victim.
 At the onset of the COVID-19 pandemic, healthcare workers and the general public alike sprang into action seeking PPE and making homemade masks to address a national PPE shortage.
-Now months into this pandemic, this new PPE crisis has risen to global attention—and unlike that cheap “designer” bag, it can cost a life.
+Now months into this pandemic, this new PPE crisis has risen to global attention.
+Unlike that cheap “designer” bag, it can cost a life.

 A Problem without an End in Sight